MAKE BOLDERBOULDER YOUR BEST 10K

-The pro wheelchair wave goes off at 6:55am followed by the “A” wave at 7:00am.
-From 7:00am to approximately 9:30am the other 90 waves will launch.
-See the full wave launch schedule.
+The pro wheelchair wave goes off at 6:50am followed by the “A” wave at 6:55am.
+From 6:55am to approximately 9:22am the other 90 waves will launch.
+Check the wave launch schedule for details.
 The International Team Challenge begins at 11:13am (women) and 11:24am (men), and will finish inside the stadium between 11:45 and 11:56am.
 The Memorial Day Tribute will cap off the day at noon.

 You only need to qualify if you want to run in the first 31 start waves.
-You can qualify for these spaces in four ways:
+You can qualify for these spaces in five ways:

-2. A time from any BolderBOULDER Race Series event: Times from the BolderPRIX 5K in May, or the ColderBOULDER in December can all be used as qualifying time for the next year’s race.
+2. A time from the ColderBOLDER 5K in December can also be used as qualifying time for the next year’s race.

-3. Other races: Any other timed race between 2 miles and a marathon completed since May 27, 2013 can be used to qualify for this years BolderBOULDER.
+3. Other races: Any other timed race between 2 miles and a marathon completed since May 26, 2014 can be used to qualify for this years BolderBOULDER.
+Check the equivalent times grid to see how your race time translates to a 10K time.

 4. Our treadmill test: No race plans before the BolderBOULDER?
 No problem.
-For no charge, simply run 2 miles on the treadmill at our Twenty Ninth Street store once it opens in April.
+For no charge, simply run 2 miles on the treadmill at our Twenty Ninth Street store.
 We’ll cheer you on every step of the way and get you in the wave that suits you for your best race experience.

 Our brand promise is Oh Yes You Can! and that means we want everyone to be able to run, jog or walk.
 No caps.
 Running is a test of your legs, heart, and mind.
 Not your clicking finger.
 We don’t turn runners away just because they couldn’t sign up when the registration opened.
 You want to join?
 We’ll save a place for you.

 We can help you start with your family or friends; the rest of the day is up to you.
 If you want to be in the same start wave as someone else, register everyone online or in person at the same time.
 Enter the names of those you want to run with in the appropriate field.
 Qualifying rules still apply, and everyone in your group will be placed in the slowest person’s wave.
-Check our friends and family search page to see if the people you know are already registered.
+If your buddies are already registered, check our Friends and Family Search Page to see which wave they are in.

 Runner’s World doesn’t call this America’s All-Time Best 10K for nothing.
 Boulder knows how to party like we know how to run.
 We understand that sometimes running is about suffering, but BolderBOULDER is about having a great time.
 The experience includes an incredible pre-race expo (with great sponsors and samples), live bands every quarter mile, food, cheering, craziness, costumes, more cheering, the world’s largest Memorial Day celebration and a post event Expo the likes of which any “normal” 10K can’t compete.